wpswings/wallet-system-for-woocommerce/README.txt

 26. Wallet Partial Payment for Subscription Product
 27. Currency Switcher for WooCommerce
 28. Partial and Full Refund to Wallet
 29. Recharge Using a Gift Card Coupon
+30. Wallet report of users
+31. Wallet report chart

 == Changelog ==

+= 2.5.5 - Released on 18 December 2023 =
+* New: Cart and checkout block compatibility.
+* New: Latest WP[6.4.2] and WC[8.4.0].

-= 2.5.5 - Released on 15 November 2023 =
+= 2.5.4 - Released on 15 November 2023 =
 * New: Wallet report section added
 * Fix: Design issues fixed in user transaction table
 * New: Latest WP [6.4.1] and WC [8.2.2] Update